cloudposse/terraform-aws-components/modules/securityhub/README.md

 ## Deployment

-In order to deploy AWS Security Hub to multiple accounts with single aggregation region.
+In order to deploy AWS Security Hub to multiple accounts with single collection region.

-1. Deploy `securityhub` to every AWS account except organization root account.
+1. Deploy `securityhub` to every AWS account/region except organization root account.
-2. Deploy `securityhub` to `core-root` (use `SuperAdmin` role). .
-This will enable Security Hub service in organization root account.
+2. Deploy `securityhub` to organization root account (use `SuperAdmin` role).
-4. Update `securityhub` by designating `security` account.
-This will delegate `core-security` as a collector account in particular region so all findings will be reported into it.
+4. Update `securityhub` by designating one account as main collector account.

 Example: